Did you know that we can trace dogs and Day of the Dead, or Día de los Muertos, all the way back to ancient civilizations?

 Because they don’t have hair, Xolos give off more heat than other dogs.
 That heat production plus their friendly demeanor made them great companions, especially when times were cold.
 The Aztecs thought the Xolos’ warmth had healing powers, and even tucked their dogs in blankets at night to keep them warm.

 So does that mean the Xolos we know today share a lot of DNA with those ancient Xolos?
 Not exactly.
-Scientists say that, aside from that hairlessness mutation, most of the Xolo genome comes from the dogs that migrated with European explorers, not from the early American dogs.
+Scientists say that, aside from the variant for hairlessness, most of the Xolo genome comes from the dogs that migrated with European explorers, not from the early American dogs.

 Día de los Muertos and dogs in pop culture